OPENAIRINTERFACE/openair-cn-ci-sandbox/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Provision an end-date**
+**Provision an end-date based on a milestone**
-Clarify a needed end-date for a bug-fix to be available
+Clarify a needed end-date for a bug-fix to be available.
+ - Select an existing milestone that matches your expectation or
+ - Create a new milestone

 **Labels**
 One or more labels shall be added to the bug creation.
 The mandatory one shall be"bug".
 Others can show area of issue.